 Difference between basic chatbots and AI agents

-• Capabilities and reasoning differ a lot.
+Capabilities and reasoning differ a lot.
 Chatbots use rules-driven dialogues and provide scripted answers based on the internal knowledge base.
-Meanwhile, AI agents can reason independently, ground answers in related knowledge and content, and adapt, learn, and grow beyond the prescribed rules, as determined by Cagle & Ahmed.
+Meanwhile, AI agents can reason independently, ground answers in related knowledge and content, and adapt, learn, and grow beyond the prescribed rules.

-• The very autonomy and intelligence differ.
-A basic travel AI chatbot simply doesn't think.
+The very autonomy and intelligence differ.
+A basic AI chatbot simply doesn't think.
 They are uniform machines that perform programmed paths by predetermined rules.
-This said, AI agent architecture allows them to observe their environments, understand the material, evaluate their actions, and perform actions to achieve goals within their bounded context.
+That said, virtual travel agent architecture allows them to observe their environments, understand the material, evaluate their actions, and perform actions to achieve goals within their bounded context.

 Such a great deal of automation and self-governance has distinct outcomes, both for the travelers and the travel agents alike.
 Let’s break them down.